 As we're more tenured in the business, we can then start to tweak and add additional streams of income.
 We can become avid volunteers and you have to then readjust your schedule.
 But spending that first year Natalie, like you stated, is so important because you don't even know what you need to do.
 You don't know what that structure needs to look like for you and your life.
-And we always need to put, I call it beautification day on our schedule.
-What I realize if my nails aren't done, I'm consistently looking at them so they become a time distraction.
+And we always need to put, I call it beautification day, on our schedule.
+What I realize, if my nails aren't done, I'm consistently looking at them so they become a time distraction.
 So I make sure that I put that on my calendar so that I don't waste the time looking at them because I don't like how they look.
 Anyone who owns a piece of technology knows how easy it is to get distracted.
 Many other things like a client emergency also can interrupt your workflow throughout the day.
 When you get distracted, what do you do in order to get back on track?